On Unfolded Approach To Off-Shell Supersymmetric Models: Unfolded vector supermultiplet

-which encodes conservation of electric current ($J^{0}$ has zero divergence hence no scalar descendants).
-Another point one has to ensure is pseudoreality of $C$.
+which encodes conservation of the electric current ($J^{0}$ has zero divergence and hence no scalar descendants).
+Another point one has to ensure is pseudo-reality of $C$.
 This can be elegantly built into a modified conjugation operation $h.c.$, which originally just exchanges dotted and undotted spinors in the unfolded equations.
 The modified conjugation now also flips the sign of $p$ in $\Phi$, thus multiplying $C$ by $-1$

 As a result, the unfolded off-shell system for the vector supermultiplet now reads